 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
+The cased interval for well C is listed as unknown I the report compiled by RK & K. Grouting of cased interval is not addressed either.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
 Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-Ground Water Under the Direct Influence of surface water testing has not been completed because all water is treated to the specifications for surface water.
+The State has determined that these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.